GauBen/typed-board/README.md

 // This doesn't:
 sendMail("john@example.com");
-//       ~~~~~~~~~~~~~~~~~~ (x) Argument of type 'string' is not assignable to parameter of type 'User'.
+// (x) Argument of type 'string' is not assignable to parameter of type 'User'.
 ```

-When using TypeScript in a project, you get type safety in this very project. **End-to-end type safety, on the contrary, is achieved when several projects interact in a type-safe way.**
+When using TypeScript in a project, you get type safety in this very project. **End-to-end type safety, on the contrary, is achieved when several projects interact together (e.g. with an API) in a type-safe way.**

-In this article, we'll only use type-safe technologies: SQLite for the database, TypeScript for the server and the application, and GraphQL as a way to interact between them.
+In this article, we'll only use type-safe technologies: TypeScript for the server and the application, GraphQL as a way to interact between them, and a SQLite database.

 ## Dataflow